-Read and listen to the prayer of the "Our Father"
+Read and listen to the “Our Father” prayer

 but deliver us from evil.